sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  *  Verify number of DPUs from inventory file for the testbed and number of DPUs shown in the cli output.

-### 1.13 Check CPU process on DPU
+### 1.13 Check Memory on DPU

 #### Steps

- * Get the number of DPU modules from ansible inventory file for the testbed
+ * Use command `show system-memory` to get memory usage on each of those DPUs
- * Use command `top` to get CPU Processes on each of those DPUs
+ * Use `show system-health detail` to check memory check service status

 #### Verify in
  * DPU